ADHD and College

 In high school, reminders, routines, teacher check-ins, IEPs, 504 plans, and parent support often helped keep things moving.

-In college, students are suddenly expected to manage deadlines, schedules, assignments, communication, and long-term planning on their own.
+In college, much of that structure disappears.
+Students are suddenly expected to manage deadlines, schedules, assignments, communication, and long-term planning on their own.

 When ADHD Shows Up in College